 We’ve posted longer articles about college financial aid, but in this post, I just want to cover a few quick points:

 - The Free Application for Federal Student Aid (FAFSA) is the first step towards applying for need-based financial aid.
-When you fill out the FAFSA, you’ll get a reply within a few days which will tell you the result of the formula, which is called your Expected Family Contribution (EFC).
+When you fill out the FAFSA, you’ll get a reply within a few days which will tell you the result of the formula, which is called your Student Aid Index (SAI).
 This is the amount you are expected to contribute towards your child’s education EACH YEAR.

 - Both the student and the parent will need to create an FSA ID first.
-Then you can create and access your FAFSA account.
+After the FAFSA opens on December 31, you’ll use your FSA ID to can create and access your FAFSA account.

 - About 250 colleges require an additional document called the CSS Profile, which probes more deeply into your family’s financial situation.
-Your EFC at colleges that require the CSS Profile may be higher than at colleges that use only the FAFSA.
-Check to see if any of the colleges on your list require the CSS Profile here.
+Your SAI at colleges that require the CSS Profile may be higher than at colleges that use only the FAFSA.
+Here’s the list of colleges that require the CSS Profile.

-- You’ll need to set up an FSA (Federal Student Aid) ID to get started.
+- Again, you’ll need to set up an FSA (Federal Student Aid) ID to get started.
 Both the student and the parent need their own FSA ID.

 This other post has much more information about college financial aid, but the above was just to get you started!